When to make a SORN (Statutory Off Road Notification)

 Change of address

 DVA requires a current address for SORN purposes.
-Make sure the details on your registration certificate V5C(NI) are up-to-date to ensure you receive a reminder when your SORN is about to expire.
+Make sure the details on your registration certificate V5C(NI) are up-to-date.

 Vehicle abroad on a temporary basis

-If you are taking your vehicle abroad temporarily, you must ensure that your vehicle is taxed for the whole duration you are away, as you can not make a SORN if your vehicle is outside the United Kingdom.
+If you are taking your vehicle abroad temporarily, you must ensure that your vehicle is taxed for the whole duration you are away, as you can't make a SORN if your vehicle is outside the United Kingdom.